 - building skills for shopping and cooking for healthy eating

-- written communication and filling in forms
+- written communication skills, including filling in forms

 - learning to maintain a household with tasks such as laundry and cleaning